OsiriX-Foundation/KheopsDocumentation/index.md

 ---

-## The Kheops platform
+## The KHEOPS platform

-Kheops is a platform built to facilitate sharing of data in research settings.
+KHEOPS is a platform built to facilitate sharing of data in research settings.

 ![Landing Page](/img/landing_page.png)